dusty-nv/jetson-inference/docs/aux-docker.md

 ## Building the Container

-If you are following the tutorial, you can ignore this section and skip ahead to the next step.
+If you are following the Hello AI World tutorial, you can ignore this section and skip ahead to the next step.
 But if you wish to re-build the container or build your own, you can use the [`docker/build.sh`](../docker/build.sh) script which builds the project's [`Dockerfile`](../Dockerfile):

 ```bash
 $ docker/build.sh